pacorain/scriptable-modules/README.md

 I use [Jest][] for testing.
 Unit testing can be completed in the [test](test) folder.
 There is no enforced structure, but I try to follow the convention of having a {module_name}.spec.ts file for each module.
 Jest is configured to look for these files, and to run TypeScript tests, in the [jest.config.js](jest.config.js) file.

-Scriptable is unique in that it runs JavaScript code in a non-standard environment, where some global variables are mapped directly to iOS APIs.
-Mocks for Scriptable are stored in [__mocks__/scriptable-ios.js]().
+Scriptable is unique, and runs JavaScript code in a non-standard environment so that some global constants map directly to iOS APIs.
+This creates a challenge for testing.
+Any scriptable APIs that are used in the modules must be mocked in the tests.
+This is done in [test/mocks.ts]().
+This updates global variables, as long as at least one member is imported from the file.